populationgenomics/team-docs/storage_policies/README.md

 - **Description**: Contains data that's shared with other researchers or is publicly available.
 Long term storage is expensive, but network egress costs are covered by the users who download the data.
-- **Main Use Case**: Aggregate results that are made publicly available or snapshots of datasets that are shared with other researchers through restricted access.
+- **Main use case**: Aggregate results that are made publicly available or snapshots of datasets that are shared with other researchers through restricted access.
 - **Storage**: Standard Storage indefinitely.